My goal for 2019 is to read 52 books, one book every week.

 Wild (2012, Cheryl Strayed)

 Wild was a wild ride.
 It was inspiring to see Cheryl face and overcome adversity.
-The most uncomfortable parts for me was her interactions with predatory men.
-These moments emphasized her vulnerability doing this hike alone, and made me feel sick to my stomach while reading.
+The most uncomfortable parts for me was in her interactions with predatory men.
+These moments emphasized her vulnerability doing this hike alone, and made me feel sick to my stomach while reading about it.

 Bridge of Clay (2018, Markus Zusak)